Spine Treatment Q&A

 - Spinal fusion: bonds painful vertebrae together to reduce movement

-For men and women suffering from the pain of spinal compression, or spinal stenosis, Dr. Lloydine Jacobs also offers minimally invasive laminectomy.
+For men and women suffering from the pain of spinal compression, or spinal stenosis, Dr. Lloydine Jacobs also offers ultra minimally invasive laminectomy.

-What is minimally invasive laminectomy?
+What is an ultra minimally invasive laminectomy?

-A minimally invasive laminectomy focuses on relieving pressure within your spinal canal on your spinal cord and nerves in your central spine.
+An ultra minimally invasive laminectomy focuses on relieving pressure within your spinal canal on your spinal cord and nerves in your central spine.
 A herniated disc usually causes this type of pain.

 When you have a herniated disc, the soft filling of your disc bulges out or completely leaves the disc.
 This material then presses on nerves in the area.
 You might also need a laminectomy if you have an excess of bone in your spinal canal.
 This condition is known as bone spurs and can lead to intense pain.